hk772400287/cs61b2018/proj2/README.md

 To start playing the 2D Tile-Based Game, follow these steps:

-1. Run **Main.java**.
+1. Run "**byog.Core.Main.java**".
 2. After pressing N for "new game", enter a seed to generate the world, then press "S".
 3. Use the provided controls to navigate through the tile-based world.
-Once reach the golden door, you win.
+Once reach the golden door, you will win.

 ## Controls